D4ario0/cloudflare-toys/docs/drizzle-kv-cache.md

   .$withCache({ autoInvalidate: false });
 ```

 Without a custom tag, Drizzle hashes the SQL and parameters to produce the query key.
-This is the appropriate identity for most exact query-result caches.
+Generated keys are useful when TTL-bounded staleness is acceptable, but consumers cannot practically address them later for invalidation.
+Always give untagged entries an expiration unless the result is effectively immutable.

 A custom tag replaces the generated key and enables direct invalidation: